Why Uncertainty in Machine Learning Is Conceptually Broken

 The decomposition of predictive entropy into expected entropy and mutual information is a valid information-theoretic identity.
 However, interpreting this identity as a principled decomposition of predictive uncertainty into aleatoric and epistemic components is generally misleading.
 The quantities involved are defined purely in terms of the model’s predictive distributions and therefore do not directly correspond to properties of the underlying data-generating process.

 Conceptually, it is helpful to keep in mind that aleatoric uncertainty is a property of the data, while epistemic uncertainty reflects limitations of our knowledge and modelling assumptions.
+Even granting that separation, epistemic uncertainty is only meaningful relative to a prior — and for neural networks, the implicit prior is not interpretable by design.
+Furthermore, even a correctly specified model can have its uncertainty estimates silently corrupted by misspecification in the likelihood, causing the posterior to concentrate confidently around a wrong answer.
 While certain limiting cases — such as correctly specified models with infinite data — can align these notions with the information-theoretic decomposition, such conditions rarely hold in practice.

 I hope this short discussion helps create a bit of conceptual clarity around the interpretation of uncertainty decompositions in machine learning.